![]() |

 with x being the number of parallel builds to use.

-Once you have compiled, I recommend that you run all tests using
+Once you have compiled, we recommend that you run all tests using

 make check